krpepe/TenaciousJackRabbit/README.md

 |3|M5x10 BHCS|

 * (1) 171mm for 6, 234mm for 9 and 297mm for 12.
 These are minimum lengths, can be longer if you want.
-* (2) Only needed for mounting ERB to 2020 exrtusion
+* (2) Only needed for mounting Fysetc ERB V1.1 to 2020 exrtusion

 # Assembly